 We continued to transition to a more sustainable product offering in 2022: 55% of the Group's portfolio is now positioned as Sustainable Solutions, with sales generated in markets relating to strong sustainability trends, like electrification and lightweighting, advanced connectivity, resource efficiency, sustainability and naturalness.
 We focus innovation on areas where our technologies can help the industry progress and meet major challenges.
-This includes clean technology, which is at the core of our Battery Materials, Thermoplastic Composites and Green Hydrogen growth platforms.
+This includes clean technology, which is at the core of our Battery Materials, Thermoplastic Composites and Green Hydrogen growth environment in a profitable way.